tldr-pages/tldr/pages/linux/dex.md

 > DesktopEntry Execution is a program to generate and execute DesktopEntry files of the Application type.
 > More information: <https://github.com/jceb/dex>.

-- Perform an autostart/execute all programs in the autostart folders:
+- Execute all programs in the autostart folders:

 `dex --autostart`